squaresLab/genprog-code/README.md

 3. Docker

-   The provided Dockerfile will build a docker image based on your local version of the code, otherwise roughly doing the above (OCaml 4.05, etc).
-Try:
+   The provided Dockerfile is presently still the OCaml 4.05.0 version; if Claire updates it she will update this README to indicate that the following command should work:

         docker build -t squareslab/genprog .